jacobastroff/FitPicks/README.md

 # FitPicks

-This project is available and ready to be used at fit-picks.netlify.app
+This project is available and ready to be used at [fitpicks.netlify.app](https://fitpicks.netlify.app/)

 ## About FitPicks